just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Logo-Part-2.rst

       this translate to a pentagon?
       <br/>
       Once you have figured out the algorithm, implement it in App Inventor and test it.
-Because you might want to use your pentagon algorithm again, define it into a procedure with a parameter.
+Because you might want to use your pentagon algorithm again, define it into a procedure with a <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span>.
-      What should the parameter represent?
+      What should the <span class="hover vocab yui-wk-div" data-id="parameters">parameter</span> represent?
     </p>
     <p>
     <b>4.</b> (Advanced) Squares and pentagons are both examples of a more general shape, a polygon.
 A polygon is